a00908270/masterthesis/thesis.md

 #### Community

 The following table shows a comparison of publicly available metrics on *GitHub*, trying to represent community interest in the previously mentioned orchestrator softwares.
 Both projects are open-sourced and released under the *Apache-2.0*[^apl] license.
 These metrics were collected on June 21, 2018 and are rounded to the nearest ten.
-Comparing the numbers it can be assumed that the open-source community has currently a stronger interest in the *Kubernetes* project.
+Comparing the numbers it can be assumed that the open-source community has currently a stronger interest in the Kubernetes project.
+In July 2018, Kubernetes won the *OSCON Most Impact Award* at the O'Reillys Open Source Conference \cite{heise-oscon}.

 |              | Kubernetes [^kubrepo] | Docker Swarm Mode [^swarmrepo] |
 | ------------ | -------------------- | ----------------------------- |